secretstartups/handbook/product/ux/product-designer/mr-reviews/index.html.md

 - Try to find something worth praising the author for, like a thorough MR description or their attention to detail on a certain aspect.
 But don't make empty praises, only praise them if you recognize the value of what they've done.
 - When there are concerns with an MR, especially for those that did not have a design DRI associated with the proposal, consider the following actions to help progress the review:
    - Iterate instead of revert.
 Consider coaching and guiding the author of the MR towards an ideal solution.
    - Educate to collaborate.
 You may have more context of the problem than the author.
-Express your concerns and thoughts, and ask them how might they adapt their solution to accomodate the concerns.
+Express your concerns and thoughts, and ask them how might they adapt their solution to accommodate the concerns.
    - Get a second opinion.
 When you are uncertain about a change feel free to involve a [quad member](/handbook/product/product-processes/#pm-em-ux-and-set-quad-dris) from your product group, your product design manager, and/or other designers.
 This can be done directly in the MR or in Slack channels.
    - Consider creating a follow-up issue to address the concerns of the MR and inform the design DRI of it.
    - If changes are behind a feature flag, but there are concerns about the feature going live, consider creating an issue that blocks the full release of the feature with a list of items that need to be addressed (see this [example](https://gitlab.com/gitlab-org/gitlab/-/issues/398152)).